Vertexwahn/rules_oidn/README.md

 ## What it does?

-Open Image Denoise can be use to denoise your images.
+Open Image Denoise can be used to denoise your images.
 Given a noisy input image Open Image Denoise can produce a denoised output image:

 ![Denoised](docs/oidn.png)